|Edward R.S. Canby|

 Feb.
-21, 1810 – Former Conecuh County Circuit Clerk Nicholas Stallworth Jr. was born in Edgefield District, S.C.
+21, 1810 – Future Conecuh County Circuit Clerk Nicholas Stallworth Jr. was born in Edgefield District, S.C.

 Feb.
 21, 1827 – William A. Stewart became the postmaster at Burnt Corn, Ala.

 Feb.
-21, 1848 - The Communist Manifesto was published by Karl Marx and Friedrich Engels.
+21, 1848 - The Communist Manifesto, the most influential and best-selling political pamphlet of all time, was first published by Karl Marx and Friedrich Engels.

 Feb.
 21, 1858 - Edwin T. Holmes installed the first electric burglar alarm in Boston, Mass.

 Feb.
 21, 1862 – During the Civil War, the Battle of Valverde was fought near Fort Craig in the New Mexico Territory.
 During the battle, Confederate troops under General Henry Hopkins Sibley attacked Union troops under Colonel Edward R. S. Canby.
 It was the first major battle in the far West, but ended with no decisive result.
+The Federals suffered 68 killed, 160 wounded, and 35 missing out of 3,100 engaged.
+The Confederates suffered 31 killed, 154 wounded, and 1 missing out of 2,600 troops.
 In the waning stage of the war, Canby negotiated the surrender of Confederate forces at Magee Farm in Kushla, Ala.

 Feb.
 21, 1864 - Confederate troops under General Nathan Bedford Forrest defeated Union General William Sooy Smith at West Point, Miss.